 Phoenix Charter Academy is continually working to provide the community with up-to-date information on events and activities in our schools.
 So, we will often take photographs or videos of activities that our scholars are involved in at their schools to use as examples of the work being done in the schools.
-In addition, we also have requests from the local media for photo- graphs to accompany articles that they are writing about events in our schools.
+In addition, we also have requests from the local media for photographs to accompany articles that they are writing about events in our schools.
 In order to use any photographs or video footage of the scholar, we are seeking your authorization.
 Please check the items below to either give or withhold permission for the use of photographs or video footage of the scholar by Phoenix Charter Academy and the media.

-Phoenix Charter Academy Training Materials

-YES I give Phoenix Charter Academy the right to use photographs or video of my child for internal training purposes.

-NO I do not give Phoenix Charter Academy the right to use photographs or video of my child for internal training purposes.

-Phoenix Charter Academy Promotional Materials

-YES I give Phoenix Charter Academy the right to use photographs or video of my child for news release, school website, internet, television and promotional purposes.

-NO I do not give Phoenix Charter Academy the right to use photographs or video of my child for news release, school website, internet, television and promotional purposes.

-External Media Materials

-YES I allow the Phoenix Charter Academy to let members of the media take pictures / videos of my child at athletic events and other school activities for publication.

-NO I do not allow the Phoenix Charter Academy to let members of the media take pictures / videos of my child at athletic events and other school activities for publication.

-Scholar Name

-Scholar Signature

-Parent / Adult Supporter Signature (If scholar is under 18) Parent's Signature (If scholar is under 18)

-Date of Birth
+Phoenix Charter Academy Training Materials YES I give Phoenix Charter Academy the right to use pho internal training purposes.
+NO I do not give Phoenix Charter Academy the right to use thild for internal training purposes.
+Phoenix Charter Academy Promotional Materials YES I give Phoenix Charter Academy the right to use phonews release, school website, internet, television and promotional NO I do not give Phoenix Charter Academy the right to use thild for news release, school website, internet, television and tional purposes. se photographs or video of my External Media Materials YES I allow the Phoenix Charter Academy to let members videos of my child at athletic events and other school activit NO I do not allow the Phoenix Charter Academy to let m pictures / videos of my child at athletic events and other sch ies for publication. embers of the media take Scholar Name Date of Birth Scholar Signature Date Parent / Adult Supporter Signature (If scholar is under 18) Date